 Administrative fees cover these important components:

-- BILLING - This portion is based on the costs associated with the Meter Operations Division and the Utility Billing Division of the City's Public Utilities Department.
+Billing - This portion is based on the costs associated with the Meter Operations Division and the Utility Billing Division of the City's Public Utilities Department.

-- READINESS TO SERVE - This portion is based on some of the costs for Capital Improvements, Administrative and Utilities Support functions.
+Readiness to Serve - This portion is based on some of the costs for Capital Improvements, Administrative and Utilities Support functions.
 In other words, this component partially funds maintenance of the infrastructure required to provide utility services to each customer.

-Water rates for Raleigh, Garner, Rolesville and Wake Forest have 3 rate tiers based on consumption.
+Residential water rates for Raleigh, Garner, Rolesville, Wake Forest and Knightdale have three rate tiers based on consumption.
 Each tier is billed at a different rate.

 1 CCF = 748 gallons

 To determine the amount of water used in gallons, simply multiply the number of CCFs (the consumption number on the water bill) by 748.